Plural Rules

 Reporting Defects

-When you find errors or omissions in this data, please report the information with a bug report.
+When you find errors or omissions in this data, please report the information by filing a ticket.
 Please give examples of how the forms may differ.
-You don't have to give the exact rules, but it is extremely helpful!
-Here's an example:
+You don’t have to give the exact rules, but it is extremely helpful!
+Here’s an example:

 Sample Bug Report